-The PS5 and Xbox Series X are coming later this year, but if you want a new TV now that will handle the 4K and high-frame rate gaming offered on the new consoles, you'll need to buy a TV that has a few key features.
+The hottest new gaming consoles our coming in mere weeks, but the right time to get the best TV for PS5 and Xbox Series X is now.
+Pre-orders for the consoles have already started, but if you want a new TV now that will handle the 4K and 8K resolution and high-frame rate gaming the consoles will offer, you might want to buy a TV that has a few key features.
 As rumors have turned into official announcements, we've gotten a handle on some of the specific details, and any serious gamer will want to pay attention.

 Even if you're browsing our list of the best TVs, you won't necessarily find your best bet, as not everything on the market will be a good match for the capabilities of the new gaming systems.
 From new connectivity standards to extremely high resolutions, even the best 4K TVs for gaming might come up short when you're getting ready for what comes next.